Nick123293/LC-framework/README.md

+# Note to self:

+To run the modified version of lc (lc.cpp and lc.h in repo), you must run generate_Host_LC-Framework.py, then do git restore on lc.cpp and lc.h.
+This generates the header files needed for lc.cpp and lc.h to compile.

 # LC Framework

 LC is a framework for automatically generating customized lossless and guaranteed-error-bounded lossy data-compression algorithms for individual files or groups of files.
 The resulting compressors and decompressors are parallelized and produce bit-for-bit the same result on CPUs and GPUs.